DIban-H/haconv/README.md

 haconv
 ======

-A very simple (as far as i know ansi conform) hex-to-ascii-converter.
+A very simple (as far as I know ansi conform) hex-to-ascii-converter.

 Compile it with:
 $ gcc -o haconv haconv.c